SFETNI/PINNs_MPF--a-Physics-Informed-Neural-Network-for-Multi-Phase-Field-problems/README.md

  For optimal performance, it is recommended to use a system with specifications similar to the AMD Ryzen Threadripper PRO 5975WX 32-Cores, which should have a minimum of 32GB of RAM.

-## Reproducibility with  CodeOcean
+## Reproducibility with Code Ocean
-To ensure reproducibility and ease of running this code, we recommend also refering to  OceanCode.
+To ensure reproducibility and ease of running this code, we recommend also refering to Code Ocean.
 Code Ocean provides a controlled environment where you can execute the code with all necessary dependencies pre-configured.

 ### Why Use CodeOcean?
 - **Reproducibility**: Code Ocean ensures that the code runs consistently, regardless of changes in Python packages or system configurations.